 Tayler was a handsome, compact man—I would never call him short—with dense blond hair and a deep, mellifluous voice.
 He had gone to Amherst College, where he’d apparently been a wrestler, though he mocked his athletic career by quoting his coach’s greeting him at a practice session with: “Thanks for showing up, Tayler.
 Try not to get nicotine stains on the mat,” an anecdote he never tired of telling: I found it in this 2004 Columbia alumni magazine profile, 44 years after I first heard it.
 The longer I knew Tayler—I took classes with him for four years—the more I came to think of him as resembling Homer’s Odysseus, often described by the epithet “wily.”
 (Thanks to Google, not to my memory or my scholarship, I learned that Odysseus fought two wrestling matches in Homer’s works, once with Ajax [Il: 23.700-39], once with Philomeleides [Od.
 4.342-4].)

 Tayler encouraged us to read old literature as it had been written, not from a modern perspective.
 This was hard for me, for I, like I’m sure many young men, identified with whatever literary character in whatever book I was reading.
 “I am not Prince Hamlet, nor was meant to be,” T.S.
 Eliot wrote in “The Love Song of J. Alfred Prufrock,” but I’m sure he thought he was, and for good reason.
-Tayler rapped my freshman knuckles with a B– on an early paper, in which I think I may have compared some ancient Greek writer to Wallace Stevens (about whom I knew nothing).
-I’ve forgotten his comments, but I’m sure they were along the lines of: “Pay attention.”
+Tayler rapped my freshman knuckles with a B– on an early paper.
+I don’t remember what it was about and I’ve forgotten his comments, but I’m sure they were along the lines of: “Pay attention.”

 Tayler confused me too, by quoting admiringly from what he called “motorcycle poetry” by Thom Gunn, of whom I’d never heard, and by comparing an imaginary character he called Brad Truesdale, who had “broad shoulders and slim greyhound hips,” to Homer’s Achilles (whose name Tayler pronounced ACK-ill-iss).
-I believed he was on to something, though, and determined to follow, besotted and bewildered.
+He read us Wallace Stevens’s “Anecdote of the Jar,” the most powerful poem I think I’ve ever read, and offered it as a way to understanding the thousand-year-old text we were reading.
+I had no idea what he was up do, but I believed he was on to something, and determined to follow, besotted and bewildered.